Seaside Heights, NJ Is a Paradise

 Previous Paradises:

-Chicago / Saskatoon / Kitchener / Milan / Reno / Glasgow / Vama Veche Plymouth / Vienna / Honolulu / Katowice / Warsaw / Oslo / Belfast / Stockholm / Detroit / London / Lahti / Budapest / Helsinki / Dublin / Birmingham / Miami / Phoenix / Tbilisi / Los Angeles / Berlin / Rotterdam / Reykjavik
+Kitchener / Glasgow / Brooklyn / Vama Veche / Plymouth / Vienna / Honolulu / Katowice / Warsaw / Aberdeen / Belfast / Chicago / Detroit / London / Lahti / Budapest / Leeds / Dublin / Birmingham / Miami / Phoenix / Tbilisi / Los Angeles / Berlin / Rotterdam / Bristol